Jaya-Krishna-Jasti/Asses-gitlab/README.md

 **Index 2**: A unique user ID is assigned to each user.

-**Index 3**: This is the group ID number which corresponds to a group in ‘/etc/group’ file.
+**Index 3**: This is the group ID number that corresponds to a group in ‘/etc/group’ file.

 **Index 4**: This is used for user information or any other information.